toolstack/cyan-backup/readme.txt

 * None at this time.

 == Changelog ==
-= 1.1 -
+= 1.1 =
 * Added: Progress bar when manually backing up.
-* Removed: Old Windows based zip routine.
-Now always use a PHP based library.
-* Updated: Backup library now uses same text domain as main backup class.
 * Added: Code to avoid executing two backups at the same time.
 * Added: When a backup is running and you go to the backup page, the current status will be displayed.
+* Updated: Backup library now uses same text domain as main backup class.
 * Updated: Exclusion buttons now display the appropriate slash for the OS you are running on.
+* Removed: Old Windows based zip routine.
+Now always use a PHP based library.

 = 1.0 =
 * Updated: Upgrade function now updates the schedule between V0.5 and V0.6 style configuration settings.